rushil-care/Pong-Game/README.md

 ## Features:

--   Computer Bot [A.I] player on right side to beat
+-   Computer Bot [AI] player on right side to beat
 -   Variable ball velocity for different angles to strike
 -   Simple HTML and JavaScript Code